hostjane/hostjane.github.io/_pages/cash-for-gas-and-food.md

 Yes, you can leave a message with your donation.

-If you are happy not to be anonymous, and you are logged into a HostJane account, the instant your cash paymnent is processed, a new or existing chat with the freelancer will open so you can communicate with the recipient immediately.
+If you are logged into a HostJane account and don't check anonymous, the instant your cash donation is successfully submitted, an automatic chat (with your downloadable receipt) will open so you can chat to the recipient.

 ## Can I send multiple amounts of cash?